 Structural movement

 Repair category 1

-Notes No evidence of movement was noted.
+Notes No obvious evidence of significant movement noted within the limitations of my inspection.

 Dampness, rot and infestation

 Repair category 1

-Notes No dampness, rot or infestation noted.
+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney stacks

 Repair category 1

-Notes No significant defects noted.
+Notes No significant defects evident.

 Roofing including roof space

 Repair category 2

-Notes The roof is made from old/original materials.
-There are some uneven roof tiles and a small amount of moss.
-There are some, loose and damaged sarking boards and an area of torn underfelt.
+Notes There is moss growth on the roof tiles and the tiles are weathered.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There are sections of torn and damaged under tile felt.
+A reputable roofing contractor can provide further advice.